KubaP/Powershell-TEMPLATE/README.md

 ```powershell
 Install-Module <ModuleName>
 ```
 Installing this module does not mean that it is loaded automatically on start-up.
-Powershell supports loading modules on-the-fly since v3, however the first time you run a command it can be a bit slow to tabcomplete parameters or values.
+Powershell supports loading modules on-the-fly since v3, however the first time you run a command it can be a bit slow to tab-complete parameters or values.
 If you would like to load this module on shell start-up, add the following line to `~/Documents/Powershell/Profile.ps1` :
 ```powershell
 Import-Module <ModuleName>
 ```

 ### Requirements
-This module requires `powershell 5.1` minimum.
-Works with `powershell core` as well.
+This module requires minimum `Powershell 5.1`.
+Works with `Pwsh 6+` as well.
+\[OR\]
+This module requires minimum `Powershell 6`.

+This module works on **Windows** only.
+\[OR\]
-This module works on ...
+This module works on `Windows`, `MacOS`, and `Linux`.

+⚠Only Windows is currently tested though.

 ## Usage
 Usage instructions/ overview of commands